 4) Encourage UGC

-Some marketplaces prevent you from requesting reviews in email or marketplace communication, but there’s nothing against you doing it in your packaging or on social media.
+Some marketplaces prevent you from requesting reviews in email or marketplace communication, but you can get around this by including it in your packaging or on social media.

-Building positive reviews and engagement across social media, your own website, and marketplaces will help you drive sales — especially when shoppers research brands and check reviews before deciding on a purchase.
+Building positive reviews and engagement across social media, your own website, and marketplaces will help you drive sales — especially when shoppers research brands and check reviews before deciding to make a purchase.

 Here are a few things you can do:

-- Add an insert to your packages that share your social media profiles, website, and contact information — and encourage them to connect with you or leave a review there.
+- Add an insert to your packages that shares your social media profiles, website, and contact information, and encourage people to connect with you or leave a review there.

 - Hold a giveaway on social media and ask your customers to list what they love about your brand to be eligible.

-- Create a user community where you share tips and tricks, and encourage customers to post videos of how they’re using your product.
+- Create a user community where you share tips and tricks, and encourage customers to post videos of how they use your product.